14th Lux Style Awards

-←13th Lux Style Awards 15th→

 The 14th Lux Style Awards ceremony, presented by Lux to honor the fashion, music, films and Pakistani television of 2014 was held on 30 September 2015 beginning at 8:30 p.m PST.
 For this year ceremony no nominations were made for terrestrial and satellite categories in Television section as no satisfied entries for respective portfolios were submitted.

 Winners and Nominees

 Following are the nominees announced by LUX on 16 July 2015 in 24 categories.
 Due to huge criticism and outrage on the awards, the nominations were revised and reannounced.
 Pyaray Afzal leads with total of seven nomination in five categories of Television section.
 Saleh Araf became the youngest winner of Best Actress category, as well as Pyare Afzal won a record breaking television awards in all of its categories for which it was nominated.

 Winners are listed first in boldface: